3d-paws/CHORDS_Data_Summarizer/docs/TECHNICAL_DETAILS.md

 A missing observation affects station-level observation completeness.
 A measurement rejected by QC affects the completeness of that variable but does not cause the entire observation to be considered missing.

+For information about creating or modifying regional QC profiles, variable mappings, QC limits, and summary settings, see the [Configuration Guide](CONFIGURATION.md).

 ---

 ## Variable Configuration